(Note: For a plaintext PDF version of this post, click here.)

 Welcome to the Pitch Wars wishlist of Ian Barnes.
-This year I’m mentoring Adult Science Fiction and Fantasy.
-If you’re not writing something with swords, lasers, or magic (or magical laser-swords), sorry, your mentor is in another castle.
+This year I’m mentoring Adult Fantasy.
+If you’re not writing something with swords, magic, or emotionally crippled deities who just want someone to please take the (admittedly shoddily built) magical laser-axe they crafted and go save the annual Imperial Bake-Off from soggy crumb cakes, sorry, your mentor is in another castle.
+(Why do gods care about subpar baked goods?
+I don’t know, it’s your story.
+Jeez.)
 If you’re here, you have excellent taste in randomly clicking on blog hop names.
 Unless you sought me out on purpose, in which case:

 For the uninitiated, Pitch Wars is a mentorship program where an experienced writer helps an unagented writer edit and refine their manuscript.
 Think of it like an in-depth, one-sided critique partner relationship.
 Pitch Wars is … intense.
 Full of friendship forming and lesson learning.
-Like an 80’s movie montage sequence but with less synth music and more writerly angst.
+Like an 80’s movie montage sequence but with less synth music and more angst.
 The ideal mentee is someone willing to take full advantage of this opportunity, because, if you let it, it’ll change your life.
-I wrote a slightly more detailed blog post about Pitch Wars and what to expect from it last year, which you can peruse if interested.
+I wrote a slightly more detailed blog post about Pitch Wars and what to expect from it my first year mentoring in 2018, which you can peruse if interested.

 Before going any further: WARNING!
 This post contains swearing, bad jokes, dumb gifs, and possibly butts.
 Often combined.
 So, maybe NSFW.